-- 1. Read these Instructions.

-- 2. Keep these Instructions.

-- 3. Heed all Warnings.

-- 4. Follow all Instructions.

-- 5. Do not use this apparatus near water.

-- 6. Clean only with a dry cloth.

-- 7. Do not block any ventilation openings.
-Install in accordance with the manufacturers' instructions.

-- 8. Do not install near any heat sources such as radiators, heat registers, stoves or other apparatus (including amplifiers) that produce heat.

-- 9. Do not defeat the safety purpose of the polarized or grounding type plug.
+- 1. Read these Instructions. - 2.
+Keep these Instructions. - 3.
+Heed all Warnings and adhere to all applicable, local codes. - 4.
+Follow all Instructions. - 5.
+Do not use this apparatus near water or submerge the apparatus in water or liquids. - 6.
+Clean only with a dry cloth. - 7.
+Do not block any ventilation openings.
+Install in accordance with these instructions. - 8.
+Dust, fibres or other airborne particle can be drawn into the apparatus via the cooling fans.
+Such factors causing the apparatus to fail will invalidate the warranty. - 9.
+Do not install near any heat sources such as radiators, heat registers, stoves or other apparatus (including amplifiers) that produce heat. - 10.
+Do not defeat the safety purpose of the polarized or grounding type plug.
 A polarized plug has two blades with one wider than the other.
 A grounding type plug has two blades and a third grounding prong.
 The wide blade or the third prong are provided for your safety.
-When the provided plug does not fit into your outlet, consult an electrician for replacement of the obsolete outlet.

-- 10. Protect the power cord from being walked on or pinched particularly at plugs, convenience receptacles, and the point where they exit from the apparatus.

-- 11. Only use attachments/accessories specified by the manufacturer.
+When the provided plug does not fit into your outlet, consult an electrician for replacement of the obsolete outlet. - 11.
+Protect the power cord from being walked on or pinched particularly at plugs, convenience receptacles, and the point where they exit from the apparatus. - 12.
+Only use attachments/accessories specified by the manufacturer.

-- 12.